TL;DR Answer Box

 This values-driven split keeps money serving your life, not the other way around.

-Five Strategies to Start Living Well Today Without Sacrificing Tomorrow
+Five Strategies to Live Well Now Without Sacrificing Tomorrow

-You can’t optimize what you don’t track.
+You cannot optimize what you do not track.
 Map income, expenses, and your current savings rate.
-Choose a framework you’ll actually stick to:
+Pick a framework you will actually use:

 - 50/30/20: simple, flexible guardrails.